Belly Button Pain: 12 Common Causes (& What to Do)

 9. Inflammatory bowel disease

-Inflammatory bowel disease, more commonly known as Crohn’s disease or ulcerative colitis, is a chronic inflammation of the intestinal lining due to autoimmune dysfunction.
+Inflammatory bowel disease is a term that encompasses illnesses like Crohn’s disease and ulcerative colitis.
+This condition is characterized by chronic inflammation of the intestinal lining due to autoimmune dysfunction.
 Some common symptoms include abdominal pain which can emerge throughout the abdomen, but is commonly felt in the lower abdomen), diarrhea and intestinal bleeding.

 What to do: Treatment for this condition should be guided by a gastroenterologist with medication to relieve pain and soothe inflammation and diarrhea.
 In more serious cases, surgical intervention to remove damaged portions of the intestines may be necessary.
-Read more about Crohn’s disease and how it is treated.
+Check-out the Crohn's disease diet or ulcerative colitis diet that your doctor may advise to help manage symptoms and prevent flare-ups.

 10. Intestinal ischemia